alshedivat/al-folio/reading/trip-without-a-ticket.md

 A chorus on both sides of the street chanting `Uhh!` -- `Ahh!` -- `Shh be cool`!
 Mirrors held up to reflect faces of passersby.

-[10/66 edition: Penny-whistle music, clapping, flowers thrown in the air.
+Penny-whistle music, clapping, flowers thrown in the air.
 A bus driver held up by the action gets out to dance a quick free minute.
-No more passers-by, Everybody's together.]
+No more passers-by, Everybody's together.

 **The burial procession.** Three black-shrouded messengers holding staffs topped with reflective dollar signs.
 A runner swinging a red lantern.
 Four pall bearers wearing animal heads carry a black casket filled with blowups of silver dollars.
 A chorus singing Get Out Of My Life Why Don't You Babe to Chopin's Death March.
 Members of the procession give out silver dollars and candles.